simonemberton/Introduction_to_Creative_Coding/Week_13/README.md

 <details>
 <summary>Hint:</summary>
-You can find the answers to the code challenges including the final sketch.js code above at the top of the page.
+You can find the answers to the code challenges including the final sketch.js code in this weeks folder.
 </details>

 ## Task 3 - Use the detections to make a simple classification avoidance game